Pasanlaksitha/AutoSeedr/README.md

 ```
 + Create a Seedr Account: Sign up for a Seedr account at https://www.seedr.cc/.

-+ enter your seedr credentials to cred.ini file in the repository
++ Enter your seedr credentials to cred.ini file in the repository

 + Run the Script:
 ```